GeSamaras/homey-shake/README.md

 ---
 ## How it Works:

-You'll clone this repo, run a main script, and it'll handle installing system packages, desktop apps, development tools, and setting up Docker containers via Docker Compose.
+You'll clone this repo, run the main script, and it'll handle installing system packages, desktop apps, development tools, and setting up Docker containers.

 ---
 ### Prerequisites

-Fresh Fedora KDE Install: This is designed for a clean slate.
-While it might work on an existing system, it's untested and could overwrite things.
+- Debian/Ubuntu or Fedora system.
-Internet Connection: The scripts need to download packages, installers, and container images.
+- git.
-`sudo` privileges: The scripts need root access to install software.
+- `sudo` privileges: The scripts need root access to install software.

 ---